hzkincony/kc868-arduino-library/API_Reference_EN.md

 - **boolean readSensor(int idx)**

   - Read the state of the input sensor with the specified channel number.
-The range of the parameter 'idx' is 1-6, corresponding to 6 digital input ports.
+The range of the parameter `idx` is 1-6, corresponding to 6 digital input ports.
   - The return value is of type `boolean`, `true` is triggered, `flase` is not triggered.
   - Code example: